VeloxQ: A Fast and Efficient QUBO Solver: Details about Parallel Annealing and Simulated Bifurcation

 and momentum~\cite{Qian1999}

 are also utilized to stabilize the optimization process.

 Another optimization algorithm inspired by quantum adiabatic computing is the Simulated Bifurcation Machine (SBM)~\cite{Goto2019}.
-It is a classical approximation of a~network of nonlinear quantum oscillator, described by a~chaotic system of Hamilton equations: \begin{widetext}
+It is a classical approximation of a~network of nonlinear quantum oscillators described by a~chaotic system of Hamilton's equations: \begin{widetext}

 \end{widetext} This process can be viewed as the dynamics of particles with mass \(a_0^{-1}\), positions \(q_i \in \mathbb{R}\), and momenta \(p_i \in \mathbb{R}\), in a time-dependent single-particle potential and interacting through Ising-like interactions.
 The matrix \(J\) and vector \(h\) represent the Ising minimization problem being solved.
-Hyperparameters \(a_0\) and \(c_0\) are typically taken to be \(a_0 = 1\) and \(c_0 = 1/\lambda_{\text{max}}\), where \(\lambda_{\text{max}}\) is the largest eigenvalue of \(J\) (to bound the extremal values of Ising term), while \(a(t)\) is a linearly increasing time-dependent function that drives the system through the bifurcation point, which occurs roughly when \(a(t) = a_0\).
+Hyperparameters \(a_0\) and \(c_0\) are typically taken to be \(a_0 = 1\) and \(c_0 = 1/\lambda_{\text{max}}\), where \(\lambda_{\text{max}}\) is the largest eigenvalue of \(J\) (to bound the extremal values of the Ising term), while \(a(t)\) is a linearly increasing time-dependent function that drives the system through the bifurcation point, which occurs roughly when \(a(t) = a_0\).
 After the bifurcation, the system's energy landscape approximately encodes the local minima of the Ising term, leading the particles to converge toward low-energy solutions of the binary optimization problem.
 These solutions can be extracted by taking \(s_i = \mathrm{sign}(q_i)\).
 Additionally, the chaotic dynamics of the SBM equations result in sensitivity to initial conditions, allowing many independent replicas to be run simultaneously from different starting points, further enhancing efficiency and enabling massive parallelization.